2018 Acura TLX video preview

 On every 2018 TLX, Acura fits a twin-screen infotainment system with integrated Android Auto and Apple CarPlay.
 With new command structures and menus, Acura says it's much improved over its previous setups.

-On the options list are new features such as forward-collision warnings, automatic emergency braking, adaptive cruise and active lane control.
+On the technology list are new standard features such as forward-collision warnings, automatic emergency braking, adaptive cruise and active lane control.

 The new 2018 TLX goes on sale this June, with base prices not much higher than today's $33,000 bottom line.